 CAMP MEMBERS / MANAGING MEMBERS

-There is nothing like the present time to plan for your camp, cottage or cabin’s future survival.
+Ultimately there is nothing like the present time to plan for your camp, cottage, or cabin’s future survival.
 Some common reasons why people avoid taking the next step in camp planning include:

 - It’s a difficult subject to broach with family members